nickdademo/cp2112_demo/README.md

 cp2112_demo
 ===========
-* Copy SLABHIDDevice.dll and SLABHIDtoSMBus.dll (from lib/x64/ or lib/x86/) to Solution (i.e. top-level) "Debug" folder before running application
+* Copy SLABHIDDevice.dll and SLABHIDtoSMBus.dll (from lib/x64/ or lib/x86/) to Solution (i.e. top-level) "Debug" folder before running application.
-* Ensure SDA and SCL lines are pulled-up to the voltage matching that of the battery interface:
+* Ensure SDA and SCL lines are pulled-up to a voltage which is compatible with that of the target battery interface.
+* Setting J7=VIO pulls up the bus to 3.3V - this should be compatible with the majority of applications.
+* If you require a different bus voltage:
- * Set J7=EXT_PU and connect TB1(EXT_PU) to the battery interface voltage
+ * Set J7=EXT_PU and connect TB1(EXT_PU) to the battery interface voltage.
  * If 5V is not externally available for a 5V SMBus interface, connect TB1(EXT_PU) to J5(1) VBUS.

 **Program Output:**